mkrapp/training2025-12/git_local.md

 `git status `

-> [!NOTE] What do you see here?
-What colour is it?
+*What do you see here?
+What colour is it?*

 Stage the file (prepare it for commit):